 It serves about 45,000 vehicles daily, increasing to nearly 60,000 during weekends.
 A total of 17.7 million passengers used the service in 2008.

-The causeway was built at the cost of approximately $800 million.
-With funding provided by the Saudi and Bahraini governments and private investors.
+The causeway was built at approximately $800 million, with funding provided by the Saudi and Bahraini governments and private investors.

 The King Fahd Causeway is a vital link between Bahrain and Saudi Arabia.
 Facilitating trade, tourism, and the movement of people between the two countries.

 The causeway is also an important transportation route for cargo ships and oil tankers passing through the Gulf of Bahrain.
 Additionally, the causeway is a popular destination for leisure activities like fishing and sightseeing.

 Following are the King Fahd Causeway’s four main components;

 - A Roadway,